ryangittings/swiftui-bugs/README.md

   - **Example**: https://github.com/pedrommcarrasco/swiftui-tabviewResetsViewsAndNavigationStack
 - Modal views/sheets don't automatically have environment data
   - **Example**: https://forums.developer.apple.com/thread/117651
+  - Scrollview with HStack and items have poor performance for large data sets (all child views are loaded on init).

 ## Limitations/Unknowns
 - Unable to remove or customise list separators